 There is a very real conception that the French (and note they are lumped together as one), and especially the Parisians, are not friendly.
-I personally think this theory was generated by people who were not willing to try to speak even a basic sentence in French, say ‘Parlez-vous anglais?’
+I personally think this theory was generated by people who were not willing to try to speak even one, basic sentence in French, say ‘Parlez-vous anglais?’
 (Do you speak English.)
 And it is native English speakers who are the worst at trying.

-I saw with my own eyes, a number of years ago, when a young Australian woman I had met needed directions.
+I saw with my own eyes, a number of years ago, when a young Australian woman I had met in Paris needed directions.
 She immediately went to a policeman she saw, and in her loudest English asked, “how do I get to the…?”
 Baffled, he shrugged, and replied “Je ne comprends pas l’anglais“.
 He did not understand English.
 She asked again… in English.
 Funny enough, his reply, with a tinge more impatience, was the same.
 Honestly, if someone approached you in your home country (assuming it isn’t France) and asked you something in French, what would your reaction be?

 A little Franglais goes a long way